Allopurinol: Inflammatory bowel disease

 Allopurinol cotherapy is used to improve outcomes for people with inflammatory bowel disease and Crohn's disease who do not respond to thiopurine monotherapy.
 Cotherapy has also been shown to greatly improve hepatoxicity side effects in treatment of IBD.
 Cotherapy invariably requires dose reduction of the thiopurine, usually to one-third of the standard dose depending upon the patient's genetic status for thiopurine methyltransferase.

 Psychiatric disorders

 Allopurinol has been tested as an augmentation strategy for the treatment of mania in bipolar disorder.
 Meta-analytic evidence showed that adjunctive allopurinol was superior to placebo for acute mania (both with and without mixed features).
 Its efficacy was not influenced by dosage, follow-up duration, or concurrent standard treatment.

 Cardiovascular disease

 There is a correlation between uric acid levels and cardiovascular disease and mortality, and so allopurinol has been explored as a potential treatment to reduce risk of cardiac disease.
 However, the data is inconsistent and conflicting, and the use of allopurinol for use in cardiovascular disease is controversial.
 Independently of its effects on uric acid, it may also have effects on oxidative stress and inflammation.

+Veterinary use

+Allopurinol is commonly used in the veterinary treatment of leishmaniosis.